nishanthsanjeev/DynamicHistoricalBiases/README.md

 ## 2) Generate .txt word vector files:

-Run the file titled 'readpklandnpy.R'
+Run the file titled 'readpklandnpy.R'.
+Make sure it is in the same directory as the file titled 'read_pickle.py'.
 <br />

 ## Information on each file: